-on the employer will n to take.
-This could be ral.
-An employer may meet with the person to tell them about the complaint and to arrange interim measures such as changing shifts EAP etc.
+th other relevant staff tho witnessed the events a.
+Interviews will be ir statements recorded. mation such as notes, acted An employer may meet with the person to tell them about the complaint and to arrange interim measures such as changing shifts EAP etc.